-Whenever a character takes significant injury she will likely gain a Wound consequence (see page 33).
+Whenever a character takes significant injury, she will gain a Wound consequence (see page 25).
 This consequence represents the physical damage taken in the injury.
-These consequences work like other consequences-they are rated light to critical, they have an effect and they have a duration (see the healing rules, page 24).
+These consequences work like other consequences-they are rated light to critical, they have an effect and they have a duration (see the healing rules on the next page).

 Unlike many consequences, if a character would take a Wound consequence multiple times, the severities do not add together.
 Instead every Wound consequence is tracked separately.
-That is, if a character takes a severe wound and then takes a light wound, she now has two separate wounds-one at severe and one at light-not a combined Wound consequence at critical.
+If a character takes a severe wound, and then takes a light wound, she now has two separate wounds-one at severe and one at light-not a combined Wound consequence at critical.

-Wound consequences typically apply a penalty to the character's next flip.
-This represents the sudden shock and pain of the injury.
-Afterward linger and count against the character's Wound threshold (see page 24).
+Wound consequences typically apply a penalty to the character's next flip-the sudden shock and pain of the injury-and afterward simply linger and count against the character's Wound threshold (see the next page).